wojtex113/100daysoflinux/README.md

 ## Day 6 (Thursday, 04-05-2023)
 ### NGINX
 - "nginx in a hour" course by Jakub ‘unknow’ Mrugalski - I used virtual machine with Red Hat as the lab system

+## Day 7 (Friday, 05-05-2023)
+### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski - Nginx
+- configure the web server (NGINX), which is running on Red Hat as a virtual machine in VirtualBox